Nova (Richard Rider): Return

 The latest Nova, Sam Alexander, locates the Xandarian Worldmind.
 Rider's consciousness awakens within the Worldmind during the encounter.
 It is later revealed that Rider and the Worldmind survived the closure of the Fault and remain trapped in the Cancerverse.
 Using the Nova Force, Rider manages to escape the Cancerverse, returns to Earth to visit his mother, and learns that his father has died.
 He encounters Alexander and they begin working together.
 However, in his escape, Rider has become a portal to the Cancerverse, which repeatedly attempts to invade Earth through him.
 Rider returns to the Cancerverse in hopes of closing the portal and thus saving his own universe.
 Despite his resistance, he is co-opted by the Cancerverse, but is freed by Alexander, who has followed him.
 The two escape the Cancerverse once more, using the Cosmic Cube carried by Thanos' Cancerverse doppelganger.
 Rider and Alexander resume their lives and relationships on Earth while continuing as Nova Corpsmen.

 In the aftermath of "Empyre," Nova represents the Nova Corps during a Galactic Council meeting held by Kl'rt the Super-Skrull.
-When Emperor Stote of the Zn'rx was found dead in the restroom and Noh-Varr becomes a suspect after attacking the Skrull subaltern Val-Korr, Nova calls in the Guardians of the Galaxy to investigate Emperor Stote's murder.
+When Emperor Stote of the Zn'rx is found dead, Nova calls in the Guardians of the Galaxy to investigate Stote's murder.

 During the "Judgment Day" storyline, Nova appears at Port Prometheus to protect the evacuees from the attackers at the time when Uranos the Undying was attacking.